 The precautionary motive argues that firms can avoid external financing by saving cash from internal cash flows (Fazzari et al. (1998), Almeida et al. (2004), Opler et al. (1999), and Bates et al. (2009)).
-Taking advantage of a relatively low COC is not considered as the main reason for precautionary cash savings.
-In particular, Keynes (1936) argues that the quantity of cash demanded for precautionary purposes is not sensitive to changes in the COC because it is mainly determined by the general activity of the economic system and the level of income.
-Nevertheless, given the recent finding that the precautionary motive drives firms to save from equity issuance (McLean, 2011), we examine whether the cash savings of firms with stronger precautionary motives are more sensitive to the COC.
+Taking advantage of relatively low COC is not considered as the main reason for precautionary cash savings.
+In particular, Keynes (1936) argues that the quantity of cash demanded for precautionary purposes is not too sensitive to changes in COC because it is mainly determined by the general activity of the economic system and the level of income.
+Nevertheless, given the recent finding that firms save from equity issuance for the precautionary motive (McLean, 2011), we examine whether cash savings of firms with greater precautionary motives are more sensitive to COC.
 Specifically, we test the following precautionary motive hypotheses:

-- Hypothesis 3a Firms with greater precautionary motives save more when the COC is relatively low than do firms with lesser precautionary motives. - Hypothesis 3b Firms with greater precautionary motives issue more excess external capital when the COC is relatively low than firms with lesser precautionary motives.
+Hypothesis 3a Firms with greater precautionary motives save more when COC is relatively low than do firms with less precautionary motives.

+Hypothesis 3b Firms with greater precautionary motives issue more excess external capital when COC is relatively low than do firms with less precautionary motives.

-We then test whether the precautionary motive explains the sensitivity of cash savings to the COC.
-Following previous studies, we use R&D spending, cash flow volatility, and nondividend payout as measures of precautionary motives that represent unforeseen opportunities and contingencies requiring sudden expenditures.
+We then test whether the precautionary motive explains the sensitivity of cash savings to COC.
+Following the previous studies, we use R&D spending, cash flow volatility, and non-dividend payout as measures of precautionary motives which represent unforeseen opportunities and contingencies requiring sudden expenditures.
 Cash flow volatility is the 10-year standard deviation of average industry cash flow based on the 2-digit SIC code.
 We pay particular attention to the precautionary measure of McLean (2011) based on the first principal component of R&D spending and cash flow volatility.
 For R&D spending, cash flow volatility and their first principal component, we define the top 30% of firms as high precautionary firms and the bottom 30% as low precautionary firms.
-We also treat nondividend-paying firms as high precautionary firms and dividend-paying firms as low precautionary firms.
+We also treat non-dividend-paying firms as high precautionary firms and dividend-paying firms as low precautionary firms.
 Table 9 Panel B shows that the estimated coefficients of $ExCapital \times COC$ are all negative and significant for both low and high precautionary firms.
-The results provide no support for precautionary hypothesis 3a.
+The results provide no support for the precautionary hypothesis 3a.

-We test precautionary hypothesis 3b on excess external capital and find that the coefficient estimates of the COC are negative and significant for both low and high precautionary motive firms (Panel C).
-The results are inconsistent with hypothesis 3b, indicating that the issuance of capital in excess of current financial needs is not mainly driven by the precautionary motive.
+We test the precautionary hypothesis 3b on excess external capital and find that the coefficient estimates of COC are negative and significant for both low and high precautionary motive firms (Panel C).
+The results are inconsistent with hypothesis 3b, indicating that capital issues in excess of current financial needs are not mainly driven by the precautionary motive.

 We also examine whether the precautionary motive explains the effects of future investment on cash savings.
 As shown in Panel D, the coefficient estimates of $FInvest \times COC$ are both insignificant for firms with high or low precautionary motives.
-Thus, there is no supporting evidence that the precautionary motive explains the effects of future investments on the sensitivity of firms' cash savings to the COC.
+Thus, there is no supportive evidence that the precautionary motive explain the effects of future investments on firms' sensitivities of cash savings to COC.